schleichardt/play-coffee-qunit/README.md

 Connect the functions to the window object or deactivate the wrapper in your Build.scala with `coffeescriptOptions := Seq("bare")`.
 For more information see http://www.playframework.org/documentation/2.0.4/AssetsCoffeeScript .

-### Scala templates in test are only compiled on start and changes in there don't support ~test
+### Scala templates in test folder not compiled in browser
 Changes on the Scala templates will only affect the next start if you use the tests in the browser.
 Test files and assets should be hot deployed.

 ## Licence